June 28, 2018

 In order to maintain its Tier One status, annual compliance assessments will be conducted by the Community Housing Regulator in WA.

-Foundation Housing Ltd is one of only four West Australian based community housing providers to achieve Tier One status since the WA adopted the national framework.
+Foundation Housing Ltd is one of only two West Australian based community housing providers to achieve Tier One status since the WA adopted the national framework.